 If stink bugs are found, a professional pest control service can treat the outside of a home to help keep them from entering.
 As soon as you see them showing up on the siding or the windows, an exterior, preventive spray can have dramatic results.
 Stink bugs hibernate until the spring, so the best time to treat for overwintering bugs is in the early fall.
 Spraying creates a highly effective residual barrier, but like any pest control treatment, 100% elimination is impossible.
 Nevertheless, a thorough external treatment will go a long way in reducing stink bug sightings inside your home.

 Cowleys Pest Services can help you remedy your stink bug issue.
-Our services are available in Trenton, Brick, Toms River, Old Bridge, Middletown, Princeton Junction, Piscataway, Fair Haven, Asbury Park, Jackson, New Brunswick, Perth Amboy, East Brunswick, Howell and surrounding New Jersey.
+Our services are available in Bridgewater, Brick, Toms River, Old Bridge, Middletown, Princeton Junction, Piscataway, Fair Haven, Asbury Park, Woodbridge, New Brunswick, Perth Amboy, East Brunswick, Trenton and surrounding New Jersey.
 Contact us today!